russellallen/self/docs/handbook/vmref.rst

 the expression ``snapshotAction postRead`` is evaluated.
 This allows the Self world to reinitialize itself—for example, to reopen windows.

-There are other situations in which the system sends messages; see section 5.3.
+There are other situations in which the system sends messages; see `Run-time message lookup errors`_.

 .. index::
    single:  _Perform